darth-veitcher/nswrap/README.md

 NSWrap will create bindings for all classes identified in the `classes` directive of the configuration file.
-All of the class and instance methods are bound to Go and all types identified in the process are wrapped in Go types (as described below), except for methods that contain prohibited return types or paramater types (such as blocks and function pointers).
+All of the class and instance methods are bound to Go and all types identified in the process are wrapped in Go types (as described below), except for methods that contain unsupported return types or paramater types such as blocks and function pointers.

 ```go
 s1 := ns.NSStringAlloc()        // allocate and autorelease an instance of NSString